safatshahin-dev/moodle-docker/readme.md

 It also allows you to use docker management console portainer.
 Try using that, it will make your docker life easier.

+To access the management console: use localhost on port 9000

+To access moodle: use localhost on port 8082

+To access the database: use localhost on port 3307

+The ports are used this way to make sure it does not conflict with your current development environment ports.

+You can always change these ports from docker-compose.yml

 ## If you have an existing data:
-(moodledata and db dump) you want to use in your docker.
+(moodledata and db dump) you want to use in your docker

-Using your existing data is easy as well.
-Go to, moodle_docker/docker/data/filedir
+using your existing data is easy as well.
+Go to, moodle_docker/docker/data

-Paste your directories inside filedir in this folder, and just run the oneclick.sh
+paste your moodledata here

-If you have your own code base, put your code base inside the folder moodle_docker/docker/data/moodle
+if you have your own code base, put your code base inside the folder moodle_docker/docker/data/moodle

 copy the config.php to the following file inside moodle_docker/docker/data/moodle

+if you have your db data from another docker, go to moodle_docker/docker/data

+create a directory dbdata and paste those data inside this directory, or else just create and keep it empty

-Come back to moodle_docker, and run docker-compose up
+come back to moodle_docker, and run docker-compose up

-Then go to the database, and import your dump in the databsae moodle_db.
+then go to the database, and import your dump in the databsae moodle_db if you had your dbdata directory empty

 ## Environment details:
 Ubuntu 20.4